Menu

 Log in

-• In New York state, TACTYC was instrumental in preventing the curtailment of accounting transfer credit to upper division institutions.
+• In New York State, TACTYC was instrumental in preventing the curtailment of accounting transfer credit to upper-division institutions.

-Over time, TACTYC's reputation and stature have grown and TACTYC currently boasts individual membership from 44 states and welcomes institutional members from across the country.
-While TACTYC is culturally based among two-year colleges, the issues it supports are important to all participants in accounting education.
-It openly solicits the support and involvement of all individuals and institutions who share their interest in the improvement of accounting education in the new millennium.
+Since its inception, TACTYC offers conferences as a forum for discussing issues of importance to accounting education.
+These conferences have taken place in numerous cities throughout the country.
+Over time, TACTYC’s reputation and stature grow, and it currently boasts individual members from all 50 states while welcoming members from across the world.
+While TACTYC focuses on two-year colleges, the issues it supports are important to all participants in accounting education.
+It encourages the involvement of all individuals and institutions who share its interest in improving accounting education.

 Powered by Wild Apricot Membership Software